 Teams of people need to coordinate in real-time in many dynamic and uncertain domains.
 Examples include disaster rescue, hospital triage, and military operations.
-It is possible to develop plan a priori, but many parts of these plans must be left unspecified because people won't know exactly what needs to be done until they
+It is possible to develop a plan a priori for these domains, but many parts must be left unspecified because people won't know exactly what needs to be done until they are executing the plan in the field.
+Additionally, requirements and tasks can evolve during execution.